 New Jersey has PM2.5 Speciation samplers located in the Camden Spruce Street and Rutgers University air monitoring stations.
 The Rutgers University sampler operates on a three-day sampling schedule, while the Camden Spruce Street sampler operates on a six-day sampling schedule.
-Figure 39 presents preliminary data collected in April 2023.
+Figure 39 presents data collected in April 2023.
 The data collected at the Camden and Rutgers monitors clearly show elevated levels of potassium in the air on the day leading up to April 13, suggesting the presence of smoke.
 No data was collected at either monitor on April 13, however, both monitors recorded the maximum potassium levels for the entire month of April 2023 on April 12, 2023.
 Higher PM2.5 concentrations were also observed within the Southern NJ-PA -DE-MD nonattainment area on the same day.

 In Figure 39, the red box highlights the smoke period that New Jersey is requesting exclusion as an Exceptional Event on April 13, 2023.
-During this period, organic and elemental carbon concentrations exhibit similar characteristics to potassium at both the Camden and Rutgers monitors, as shown in Figures 40 and 41.
-The elevated potassium levels observed at these monitors serve as evidence of smoke impact on New Jersey's air quality.

-Halifax, Nova Scotia during the BORTAS-B experiment.
+Figure 39: Potassium (K) Concentrations Measured from PM2.5 Speciation Sites at Rutgers and Camden, New Jersey Monitors in April 2023 surface PM2.5 in Halifax, Nova Scotia during the BORTAS-B experiment.
 Atmospheric Chemistry and Physics, 8(2), 815-827.
-DOI: 10.5194/acp-15-815-2015
+DOI: 10.5194/acp-15-815-2015 the day leading up to April 13, compared to historical data between 2019 and 2022, at the same monitors.